 Why do so many of us find ourselves in this position?

 First of all, many dog owners don’t start training their puppy as soon as she arrives.
+Puppies are often offered a great deal of freedom to roam and it is harder for them to give this freedom up than to be taught to earn it over time.
 The sooner you establish a habit, the easier it is to maintain it.

 When your dog doesn’t return on command many of us yell and keep shouting the command.
 Shouting is not likely to encourage your dog to want to be close to you and if she hasn’t learned the meaning of the word ‘Come’, saying it again and again will only desensitise her to the sound.

 Some dogs will do anything for food and some are really not interested at all.
 Find something your dog really likes to reward her with when she gets to you.
-A treat, a favourite toy or even a tummy rub.
+A treat, a favourite toy, a game or even a tummy rub.
 You get the idea.

 Don’t set your dog up for failure.
 Keep in mind how reliable she is likely to be and don’t expect too much of her too soon.

 If you find she’s too distracted or you’re too far away from her for her to respond, move closer the next time you call her and try training her where the distractions are less.

 Think about the associations your dog makes with coming when you call her.
 If you call her when she is about to be put into the bath or when she expects something else negative to happen, she is not going to want to obey you, so think in advance and go and get your dog instead, if you know she wouldn’t like what is coming next.
 In situations where you expect that she may be slow, like licking the scraps in her bowl when you want to go out, use a different phrase to encourage her.
 Reserve the ‘Come’ command for positive times when you expect her to come immediately and praise and reward her when she obeys.